stone-payments/json-stream/README.md

 If you are reading or writing another kind of stream like a MemoryStream or NetworkStream, you can use the other constructor passing this stream.

-## Important information
-If you used one of the optimized constructors to instantiate the JsonStream, you can't use the async methods.
+**If you used one of the optimized constructors to instantiate the JsonStream, you can't use the async methods.**

 ## How it works?